WilsonCorrea5/react-hooks-practice/README.md

 # react-hooks-practice
-This repo contains somes react-hooks which i've been practicing with.
+This repo contains somes react-hooks and my custom hooks which i've been practicing with.